Bullet (Hollywood Undead song): Remix contest

 The band has hosted a remix contest for the songs "Bullet" and "Le Deux".
 Bullet's remix is hosted on Indaba Music and is chosen by voting majority.
 One of the top five voted remixes will be picked by the band themselves, and will receive the grand prize of a Cakewalk SONAR X1 Producer, a Cakewalk Z3TA+2 virtual instrument, and a Roland audio interface.
-The remix will also be featured on an upcoming official remix EP.
+The hole of it will also be featured on an upcoming official remix EP.
 Five honorable mentions from the top ten remixes will be sent a Hollywood Undead album signed by the members.
 Submissions for the contest were due by August 24, 2011.

 Critical reception

 The song has received positive reviews from music critics.
 Rick Florino of Artist Direct had a list of ten reasons readers needed American Tragedy, with number three being the track "Bullet".
 Florino explains that "Hollywood Undead snap from faint acoustic guitar into cinematic rhyming about suicide.
 It's as infectious as it is intense."
 He states that the ending refrain featuring a little girl "is utterly powerful."
 He also stated that "Bullet" is "the kind of song that could save some kid in the crowd," and closed his review stating that the song is "heart-wrenching genius."
 In his official review, Florino again referenced "Bullet" stating it was one of "two moments that make [American Tragedy] a classic," stating that "After an acoustic intro, the song tells a potent and poignant tale of longing for suicide.
 However, it's the sunniest and catchiest tune on American Tragedy" and that the band's genius lies "in that dangerous space between unforgettable and unsettling."
 He compared Johnny 3 Tears' verse to being as soulful as Jonathan Davis of Korn.
 The album as a whole garnered five out of five stars.

 Jeremy Borjon of Revolver described the song as "a disturbingly upbeat song about a man attempting suicide" and included it with several other songs as high points of the album.
 He gave the album four out of five stars.